You are here

 Ann Cary Randolph Bankhead

-Ann Cary Randolph Bankhead (January 23, 1791–February 11, 1826), Thomas Jefferson's eldest grandchild and the daughter of Martha Jefferson Randolph and Thomas Mann Randolph, was born at Monticello on January 23, 1791.
-On September 19, 1808 she married Charles Lewis Bankhead, the son of Mary Warner Lewis Bankhead and one of her grandfather's closest friends, John Bankhead.
-Three sons and a daughter from this union reached adulthood.
-In 1811 the Bankheads purchased Carlton, an 800-acre farm adjacent to Monticello.
-Charles Bankhead proved to be alcoholic, abusive, and improvident.
+Ann Cary Randolph Bankhead (January 23, 1791–February 11, 1826), Thomas Jefferson's eldest grandchild and the daughter of Martha Jefferson Randolph and Thomas Mann Randolph, was born at Monticello in January 1791.1 On September 19, 1808, she married Charles Lewis Bankhead, the son of Mary Warner Lewis Bankhead and one of her grandfather's closest friends, John Bankhead.2 Three sons and a daughter from this union reached adulthood.
+In 1811 the Bankheads purchased Carlton, an 800-acre farm adjacent to Monticello.3 Charles Bankhead proved to be alcoholic, abusive, and improvident.
 Trustees managed his estate after 1815, when Jefferson sought to ease a financial crisis by adding 130 acres to the couple's holdings.
-Ann Bankhead died of complications following childbirth five months before her grandfather, on February 11, 1826, and was buried in the family graveyard at Monticello.
+Ann Bankhead died of complications following childbirth five months before her grandfather, on February 11, 1826, and was buried in the family graveyard at Monticello.4

 Primary Source References

 1814 August 22.
-(Elizabeth House Trist to Catherine Bache).
-"I heard too with great concern that Bankhead has turn'd out a great sot always frolicking and carousing at the Taverns in the Neighbourhood poor Ann I feel for her and Mr. R. is so much involved that tis thought he can never be extricated..."
+(Elizabeth House Trist to Catharine Bache).
+"I heard too with great concern that Bankhead has turn'd out a great sot always frolicking and carousing at the Taverns in the Neighbourhood poor Ann I feel for her and Mr. R. is so much involved that tis thought he can never be extricated."11

 ca. 1852.
 (Robley Dunglison).
 "On the last day of the fatal illness of his granddaughter, who had married a most unworthy person of the name of Bankhead, a man of the most intemperate habits, and, so far as I know, possessed of no redeeming virtues, Mr. Jefferson was present in the adjoining apartment, and when the announcement was made by me, that but little hope remained,—that she was, indeed, moribund, it is impossible to imagine more poignant distress than was exhibited by him.
-He shed tears; and abandoned himself to every evidence of intense grief."
+He shed tears; and abandoned himself to every evidence of intense grief."13

 - Thomas Jefferson Foundation.
-Family Letters Digital Archive.
+Jefferson Quotes and Family Letters.

 - Thomas Jefferson Foundation.
 The Monticello Classroom.
 "Anne (Ann) Cary Randolph Bankhead, Jefferson's granddaughter."
 A short biography of Anne for younger readers.